Supply Chain Crisis Management Tips in the Age of COVID-19

 Accurate Information Is Vital

-One important aspect of supply chain crisis management that cannot be understated is the importance of accurate communications.
-We mentioned before the importance of establishing corporate communications systems that keep employees informed of the company’s status and what they need to do next.
+One important aspect of supply chain crisis management that cannot be understated is the importance of accurate communication.
+We mentioned before the importance of establishing corporate communication systems that keep employees informed of the company’s status and what they need to do next.
 But how do you make such decisions?
 What information should you trust?